Cross-Domain Dual-Functional OFDM Waveform Design for Accurate Sensing/Positioning: Numerical Results

+Fig.~\ref{fig51} investigates the sensing and communication performance of the proposed communication-centric waveform and the three existing designs with $512$ subcarriers.
+Compared with Fig.~\ref{fig5}, the bandwidth is enlarged by increasing the number of subcarriers.
+It can be seen that our proposed scheme still outperforms three existing designs in term of PSLR with RoI.
+Some phenomena depicted in Fig.~\ref{fig51} bear a basic resemblance to those observed in the small bandwidth case in Fig.~\ref{fig5}, which can be explained by using the same underlying principles.
+It is worth noting that the PSLR of our proposed scheme exhibits an improvement of approximately $6$ dB, compared with the small bandwidth case.
+This is because, as the number of subcarriers increases while communication power remains constant, the sensing function is able to occupy a greater number of REs, leading to an increase in the PSLR within RoI.

-\subsection{Sensing-centric Design}
+\subsection{Sensing-Centric Design}

-Figs.~\ref{fig61} and \ref{fig62} compare the achievable data rates of the proposed sensing-centric waveform with that of the baseline with respect to the sensing ranges of distance and speed, respectively, where different ratios of the sensing power to the communication power are considered.
+Figs.~\ref{fig61} and \ref{fig62} compare the achievable data rates of the proposed sensing-centric waveform with those of the two baselines with respect to the sensing ranges of distance and speed, respectively, where different ratios of the sensing power to the communication power are considered.
 More specifically, the baseline, referred to as `maximal value', is set to an upper bound of the achievable data rate obtained by maximizing the communication performance without the consideration of sensing.
-As expected, both the achievable data rates of our proposed waveform and the baseline increase with the decrease in the ratio of the sensing power to the communication power, since more power is allocated to the communication subsystem.
-On the other hand, as the sensing ranges of distance and speed increase, i.e., the RoI becomes larger, the number of irrelevant cells decreases, which results in the reduction of the dimension of optimization variables for communication performance.
+The other baseline is a comb-shaped max-aperture radar slicing (Comb-MaRS) waveform proposed in \cite{Ma_iotj_23}.
+As expected, the achievable data rates of our proposed waveform and the baselines increase with the decrease in the ratio of the sensing power to the communication power, since more power is allocated to the communication subsystem.
+In the Comb-MaRS waveform, the RE assignment strategy remains constant regardless of variations in the sensing ranges.
+Consequently, the communication data rate of the Comb-MaRS waveform does not fluctuate as the sensing range of distance/speed increases.
+By contrast, our proposed scheme adapts the RE assignment strategy in accordance with variations in sensing range.
+As the sensing ranges of distance and speed increase, i.e., the RoI becomes larger, the number of irrelevant cells decreases, which results in the reduction of the dimension of optimization variables for communication performance.
 Therefore, the achievable data rate of our proposed waveform degrades slightly with the increase in sensing ranges of distance and speed.
-However, the achieved data rate of our sensing-centric waveform still closely approaches the maximal value when the sensing ranges of distance and speed are no more than 40\,m and $\pm50$\,m/s, respectively, which validates the feasibility and effectiveness of Algorithm~\ref{alg2}.
+However, the achieved data rate of our sensing-centric waveform still closely approaches the maximal value and outperforms that of the Comb-MaRS scheme when the sensing ranges of distance and speed are no more than 40\,m and $\pm50$\,m/s, respectively, which validates the feasibility and effectiveness of Algorithm~\ref{alg2}.
+Moreover, regarding sensing performance, the simulations indicate that the PSLR of our scheme ($\sim 20$ dB) significantly surpasses that of the Comb-MaRS scheme ($\sim 3$ dB).